DIRECTED ENERGY PROFESSIONAL SOCIETY

 Source: Wikimedia Commons (see reuse liscense)

-Note that portions of the Symposium will be conducted at the Secret level, and attendance at all sessions will be limited to U.S. citizens, with security clearances, who are employees of the U.S. Government or its contractors.
-See Security below.
+Portions of the Symposium were conducted at the Secret level, and attendance at all sessions was limited to U.S. citizens, with security clearances, who are employees of the U.S. Government or its contractors.

 Symposium Highlights